 The Nursing (NUR) program is considered a limited-enrollment program since it receives more applications than it has available space.
 Acceptance is based on a competitive process with a point system, not a waiting list, and applicants are ranked based on grades earned in the general education classes required for the Nursing program, such as ENG 111, PSY 150 and BIO 168.
 Grades of "C" or better are required in all program-related curriculum classes.
 Only students who have submitted the Nursing program application and are accepted through the competitive process can register for NUR classes.

-The following items below are requirements for the Nursing program selection process:
+The following items are required by the application deadline for the Nursing program selection process:

-- All Nursing acceptance letters will be sent to Wake Tech email addresses only.
+- All acceptance notifications will be sent to Wake Tech email addresses only.

 - Request ATI to submit official TEAS scores to [email protected] by the program application deadline.

-- Applicants must meet or exceed the required minimum composite score of 59.
+- Applicants must have a composite score of 59 or higher.

 - Review the TEAS Testing page for more information.
 (TEAS retest policy: Only two tests are allowed per calendar year, with 30 days between each test.)